bioliyezhang/SFAE/README.md

 ## How to use
 python SFAE_CR_estimator.py --input_file --num_component

---input_file      .csv file format.
+`--input_file <arg>` .csv file format.
 TPM value matrix of different fractions(columns represent fractions and rows represent genes, TPM of whole cell should be the first column).

---num_component      the number of cell divided into fractions.
+`--num_component <arg>` the number of cell divided into fractions.

 ## System Requirements
 Python 3.7.6